George0097/JavaCalculator/README.md

-A Basic Calculator project written in Java.
+A simple Calculator project written in Java.